How we do research

 In little more than 50 years we have grown into a thriving hub, recognised globally for the breadth and depth of our research.
 The Faculty has a proud history of life changing medical breakthroughs, such as achieving the first IVF birth in Australia.
 Our researchers continue to make many more ground breaking discoveries that advance scientific knowledge,improve clinical outcomes and result in effective treatments for patients.

 Discovery of a new gene

-Researchers from the Monash Central Clinical School identified a new gene that is critical for the growth of squamous cell cancers of the head and neck, a discovery that has been hailed as the biggest breakthrough in the treatment of one of the most deadly forms of cancer in 50 years.
+Researchers from the Monash Central Clinical School identified a new gene that is critical for the growth of squamous cell cancers of the head and neck.
+This discovery that has been hailed as the biggest breakthrough in the treatment of one of the most deadly forms of cancer in 50 years.
 Published in Journal of the National Cancer Institute, 2015.

 A potential role for snake venom

 The Monash Biomedicine Discovery Institute and a group of international collaborators found that snake venom may hold the key to breaking down plaques that cause Alzheimer's disease.
-When screening various snake venoms, our researchers found one molecule with the ability to enhance the activity of plaque degrading enzymes which degrade a toxic protein, called amyloid beta, thought to play a key role in the onset of Alzheimer's disease.
+When screening various snake venoms, our researchers found one molecule with the ability to enhance the activity of plaque degrading enzymes which degrade a toxic protein, called amyloid beta.
+Amyloid beta is thought to play a key role in the onset of Alzheimer's disease.
 Published in Nature Scientific Reports, 2016.